-- The Governing Body takes responsibility for strategic leadership that is a 'whole school approach' for the school's safeguarding arrangements and that these will comply with their duties under legislation and have full regard to KCSIE 2022.
-This includes ensuring the school's policies, procedures and training are effective and comply with the law at all times. - The Governing body will ensure the school's systems enable pupils to report what is happening to them. - The Governing body will ensure the appointed DSL is a senior member of staff. role of the DSL (and deputies) set out in KCSIE Annex C will be made explicit in the postholder's job description. - The school has a nominated governor for safeguarding.
-The nominated governor will support the Designated Safeguarding Lead and have oversight in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - All governors will undertake safeguarding training and some governors will complete additional training on specific issues, such as online safety and Prevent.
-This will be part of ongoing and regular programme of training to build knowledge and understanding of safeguarding across all members of the Governing Body. - The governing body will take an active role in monitoring safeguarding arrangements and providing support to the Designated Safeguarding Lead in line with Part 2 KCSIE 2022.
+- The Governing Body takes responsibility for strategic leadership that is a 'whole school approach' for the school's safeguarding arrangements and that these will comply with their duties under legislation and have full regard to KCSIE 2023.
+This includes ensuring the school's policies, procedures and training are effective and comply with the law at all times. - The Governing body will ensure the school's systems enable pupils to report what is happening to them. - The Governing body will ensure the appointed Designated Safeguarding Lead is a senior member of staff.
+The role of the Designated Safeguarding Lead (and deputies) is set out in KCSIE Annex C, summarised in the section below and will be made explicit in the postholder's job description. - South Harringay School has a nominated governor for safeguarding.
+The nominated governor(s) will support the Designated Safeguarding Lead and have oversight in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - All governors will undertake safeguarding training and additional training on specific issues, such as online safety and Prevent.
+This will be part of ongoing and regular programme of training to build knowledge and understanding of safeguarding across all members of the Governing Body. - The governing body will take an active role in monitoring safeguarding arrangements and providing support to the Designated Safeguarding Lead in line with Part 2 KCSIE 2023.
 This will include visits to school, regular contact with the Designated Safeguarding Lead and other staff working to protect children and reviewing information provided to them concerning pupils' welfare and safety, including for online safety.
 Governors will also seek the views of pupils and parents/carers as part of their monitoring arrangements to check on the effectiveness of safeguarding arrangements. - The governing body and leadership team at South Harringay School recognises the significant level of responsibility of the Designated Safeguarding Lead role.
-They will ensure the postholder (and any deputies) are given the additional time, funding, training, resources, and support needed to carry out the role effectively.
+They will ensure the postholder (and deputies) are given the additional time, funding, training, resources, and support needed to carry out the role effectively.
 They will also ensure there is adequate cover if the Designated Safeguarding Lead is absent.